Regional Railways: Sprinters

-The late 1980s and early 1990s also saw the development of secondary express services that complemented the mainline InterCity routes. and Sprinters were developed to replace locomotive-hauled trains on these services, their interiors being designed with longer distance journeys in mind.
-Key Scottish and Trans-Pennine routes were upgraded with new Express Sprinters, while a network of 'Alphaline' services was introduced elsewhere in the country.
+The late 1980s and early 1990s also saw the development of secondary express services that complemented the main line InterCity routes. and Super Sprinters were developed to replace locomotive-hauled trains on these services; their interiors were designed with longer distance journeys in mind.
+Key Scottish and trans-Pennine routes were upgraded with new Express Sprinters, while a network of Alphaline services was introduced elsewhere in the country.

 By the end of the 1980s, passenger numbers had increased and costs had been reduced to two-and-a-half times revenue.

 Electrification

 The electric multiple units were built by Hunslet Transportation Projects and Holec Ridderkerk between 1992 and 1995, although mock-ups and prototypes were built and tested in 1990 and 1991.
 Forty-three 3-car units were built for inner-suburban services in and around Birmingham and Manchester, including the Cross-City Line in the Birmingham area and services to the new Manchester Airport station.